 “You’ll still have five guys for a game.”

 Billy bounce-passes the ball to Yiano.
 “Take the ball.
 Dribble in for shot.
 You’re the first of the Mohicans, pal.”

-Benny fumbles the ball but picks it back up.
+Benny fumbles the ball, bends and picks it up.
 Faces the basket.
 Takes a step and a dribble.
 The ball careens off his knee and rolls away toward the mat that’s tacked up against the wall behind the basket.

 “I told ya’, Coach.”

 “Go get it, Yianokopolous.
 Throw it to the next man.
 Go to the end of the line.
 It’ll come.”

 Well, Benny was right about one thing.
 He’s the worst of us.
 Nobody’s much good, but a couple of guys, me not included, can at least dribble without having the ball come down on their foot.
 One or two can actually shoot.
 The ball rarely goes in the basket.

 A couple of the guys wear boxer underpants and the others had briefs under their shorts.
 I don’t know which is worse.
 The boxers immediately begin to sneak down, peeking out from under, making the victim a total dork.
 I’m glad I wear briefs.
 I was that is, until Yianokopolous nudges me to sneak a peek at Goddard whose briefs are way too big.
 Exposed is his entire scrawny package—picture a robin hatchling.
 Everybody begins tugging at their own uni shorts, looking up to see if there are any girls in the peanut gallery above.

 Tweet tweet tweet.
 “At the next practice, I want all of you men wearing an athletic supporter better known as a jock strap.”
 We look at each other wearing a goofy grin.
 “Ask your dad to give you a hand with the purchase at Pleshars.
 Any questions?
 Good.”